 - Options Counseling

 - Support Services

 The services are free of charge and they not only serve expectant mothers but also mothers of infants too.
 Read this Adoption.org, “How Can a Crisis Pregnancy Center Help Me During My Pregnancy?” to know how a crisis pregnancy center helps you with your pregnancy.
 There are also medical crisis pregnancy centers.
 These centers are run by an M.D. and are licensed clinics that have services such as ultrasounds, prenatal exams, and STI testing.

 The Staff Members at Crisis Pregnancy Centers

 The staff members help talk you through your options of either parenting or placing your baby for adoption.
 They also help you decide the best choice for you and your baby.
-They won’t ever pressure you into making a choice because the choice is ultimately yours.
+They won’t ever pressure you into choosing because the choice is ultimately yours.

 The Stigma That Crisis Pregnancy Centers Face